yungtom0/arduino-simple-projects/analog-light-sensor/README.md

-Project that allows you first to calibrate lighting conditions in your room, and then shows percentage level of lighting there.
+A project that allows you to first calibrate the lighting conditions in your room and then displays the percentage level of lighting there.